What Makes a Telehealth Platform HIPAA Compliant?

 Yes, provided they operate under a signed BAA and implement the required technical and administrative safeguards.
 AI tools that access, process, or store PHI are classified as Business Associates and must meet the same compliance obligations as any other vendor in the technology stack.

-Does using a HIPAA-compliant platform make an organisation automatically compliant?
+Does using a HIPAA-compliant platform make an organization automatically compliant?